Stipend-Developer/stipend-nodejs/README.md

 # A Node.js Stipend Client
-node-xsh is a Stipend client for node.js
+node-stipend is a Stipend client for node.js

 It is a fork of node-xsh which is a fork of the excellent Kapitalize Bitcoin Client (now removed from GitHub), and intended for use with stipendd.
 The purpose of this repository is: